 - List of business executives with their backgrounds

 - All the legal documents (memorandums, deeds, LLC, etc.)

 - Financial statements of principle shareholders/business owner

 - Business plan or Executive summary

-- Income Tax Return statement for past 2-3 years
+- Income Tax Return statement of last years

 - PAN card and proof of identity

 A small business lender will make use of the internet and social networking website to do a background check on your business.
 What your stakeholders and customers think about your business, information about the business owner online, and the perception and views of the industry about your business convey a lot to them.
 Hence, before you apply for your small business loan, make sure that everything is up-to-date online and in a favourable tone.

 It is advisable to decide in advance what security/collateral you can provide against the loan amount, in case the lender asks for it.
 The collateral is to safeguard the lender’s interests.
 Sometimes lenders ask for your personal assists to be provided as collateral.
 Avoid such lenders and scenarios as much as possible.
 Also, before using your assets as collateral, make sure you have evaluated its true-worth.
 However, in case you are in no position to provide collaterals, it is always advisable to go for an unsecured business loan.
 It is so because such small business loans give you the much-needed business funding without security.

 There is a different business loan process for different lenders.
 Make sure to analyse their loan application process thoroughly.
 When you know the process well in detail, it makes the application process a lot easier.
 Majority of the lenders these days have put their list of requirements and terms & conditions online.
 All you need to do is visit their website and gather all the information about their loan process and the benefits they offer.